aelzenaar/ncea-notes/unibooks.md

 ### Geometry (353?)
 See also [Combinatorics and Finite Geometry (326)](#combinatorics-and-finite-geometry-326) above.
  * Alfred S. Posamentier and Charles S. Salkind, _Challenging Problems in Geometry_.
-Buy this book and do all the problems.
+Buy this (cheap) book and do all the problems.
 Difficulty from school level upwards. (*)
  * Harold Coxeter, _Introduction to Geometry_ and _Geometry Revisited_.
-These books are both full of a lot of nice university geometry with some quite nice links to other subjects: for example, crystallography and biology.
+These books are both full of a lot of nice university geometry with some quite nice links to other subjects: for example, crystallography and biology. _Revisited_ doesn't require any more than basic school geometry, but _Introduction_ is quite sophisticated (you need group theory).
 (516 C87, 516 C87g)
  * Marcel Berger, _Geometry_.
 But this is my favourite geometry book.
 It is a little long (two volumes), but you can dip in and out of it rather than reading linearly.
 There are a lot of very pretty results in both affine and projective geometry.
 Linear algebra is used extensively (of course).
 (516 B49)
  * John M. Lee, _Axiomatic Geometry_.
 This book is like Hartshorne but in a much more formal style; it's written for future teachers, but it develops Euclidean